2024-2025 Edition

 College-granted AP credit for American Politics or Comparative Politics does not count as major course credit.
 (See Advanced Placement Credit, above.)

-Colloquium Requirement (three one-semester courses)
+Colloquium Requirement (two one-semester courses)

-Although all political science courses teach students to generate and test hypotheses about political processes, relationships and institutions and/or engage in conceptual analysis and interpretation of political ideas, arguments and phenomena, students are encouraged to do this at a higher level in their three required colloquia.
-These colloquia feature intensive, small group discussions and a major research paper, and provide students with an opportunity to work more independently than they probably have in previous courses.
+Although all political science courses teach students to generate and test hypotheses about political processes, relationships and institutions and/or engage in conceptual analysis and interpretation of political ideas, arguments and phenomena, students are encouraged to do this at a higher level in their two required colloquia.
+These colloquia feature intensive, small group discussions and a major research project, and provide students with an opportunity to work more independently than they probably have in previous courses.

 Requirements for the Combined Major